RAPIDFACTURE/simple-log/README.md

 # rf-log

-* Simple NodeJS logging lib - no dependencys.
+* Simple NodeJS logging lib - no dependencys
-* Ready to use, little configuration.
+* Ready to use, little configuration
 * Default logging functions: info, success, warning, error
 * Colored console.log with symbol prefixes
 * Display a main prefix for your projects like `[ProcessXY]`